kapilsharma/AngularQuickNotes/04-CourseProject.md

 ## ToDo App

-We are making out ToDo App to achieve above steps through a web application.
+We are making our ToDo App to achieve above steps through a web application.

 ### Home page or ToDo List Page